Welding

 earplugs

 Hearing protection made of silicone or rubber designed to fit in the ear.
-Earplugs can be single-use, or they can be pre-formed for long-term use.
+Earplugs prevent sparks and debris from entering the ear canal.

 fit testing